mateuszjurewicz/notes_public/English Vocabulary.md

 a cord or strap to hold something (such as a knife or a whistle) and usually worn around the neck (smycz na identyfikator).
 Also in naval terms a piece of rope or line for fastening something in a ship.
 - `larceny`
 formal legal term for theft of personal property (of a person or business though).
 Grand _____ has to exceed a specific amount of dollars.
+- `lathe`(lejf)
+a machine tool that rotates a workpiece about an axis to perform various operations such as cutting, sanding or drilling.
+It rotates whatever you're working on around its axis, such that you can e.g. hold sand paper or sth shapr to it and it will make an even, uniform groove.
+Tokarka.
 - `legerdemain`
 sleight of hand, artful trickery, deception.
 - `lèse-majesté` or `lese-majesty` (pron. "lez/liz madżesti")